Method and Madness: Plot

-In New York City 1900, Dr. John Thackery (Clive Owen) leaves a brothel in the early hours to go back to work in the Knickerbocker Hospital (the Knick).
-He and his partner, Dr. J. M. Christiansen (Matt Frewer) perform a surgery on a pregnant woman with the help of their staff, deeming it a case of placenta praevia.
-They take the fetus out but fail in saving it and the woman despite their efforts.
+In New York City in 1900, Dr. John Thackery (Clive Owen) leaves a brothel in the early hours to return to work at the Knickerbocker Hospital (the Knick).
+He and his partner, Dr. J. M. Christiansen (Matt Frewer), perform a surgery on a pregnant woman with the help of their staff, deeming it a case of placenta praevia.
+They take the fetus out but fail in saving it and the woman, despite their efforts.
 Thackery claims that the failure was not Christiansen's fault, but rather the procedure itself.
 Christiansen later goes to his office, where he shoots himself in the head.

 At Christiansen's funeral, Thackery delivers a eulogy.
-He then attends a meeting with the Knick's board of directors, as he is now the head of the surgery staff.
-He wants to recommend Dr. Everett Gallinger (Eric Johnson) as the new deputy, but the hospital's benefactor Cornelia Robertson (Juliet Rylance) asks him to hire Dr. Algernon C. Edwards in the position, as he is familiar with techniques employed in Europe.
-Thackery is forced to accept it, as Robertson's family is important for the hospital.
+He then attends a meeting with the Knicks' board of directors, as he is now the head of the surgery staff.
+He wants to recommend Dr. Everett Gallinger (Eric Johnson) as the new deputy, but the hospital's benefactor, Cornelia Robertson (Juliet Rylance), asks him to hire Dr. Algernon C. Edwards in the position, as he is familiar with techniques employed in Europe.
+Thackery is forced to accept it because Robertson's family is important to the hospital.
 During a showcase of Gallinger's methods, Thackery discovers that a new nurse, Lucy Elkins (Eve Hewson), incorrectly placed a tube for a patient and reprimands her.

-Edwards (André Holland) meets Thackery, but the latter is dismayed to find that he is African-American.
+Edwards (André Holland) meets Thackery, but the latter is dismayed to discover that he is African-American.
 Unwilling to place one in his medical staff, he informs Cornelia that he will not hire him, causing the Robertsons to pull back on electricity.
-When the patient is diagnosed with septicemia, Gallinger states that they need Thackery for surgery and gets Elkins to go find Thackery at his house.
+When the patient is diagnosed with sepsis, Gallinger states that they need Thackery for surgery and gets Elkins to find Thackery at his house.
 She finds him suffering from cocaine withdrawal and is told that she must inject him with cocaine.
 As most of his veins have collapsed, she is forced to inject him in his urethra.

 Thackery returns to the Knick to take on the operation.
 As the patient has developed bronchitis, they cannot use anesthesia on him.
 Instead, Thackery performs a spinal block with cocaine, which allows him to repair the bowel using a revolutionary clamp of his own design.
 Impressed, Edwards, who planned to quit following the surgery due to Thackery's treatment, decides to stay until he learns everything from him.
 As Thackery leaves for Chinatown, the lights return in the Knick.